kunal-mohta/FirewallRulesLICS/README.txt

     (i) Octal - '0', e.g. 10 = 012
     (ii) Hexadecimal - '0x', e.g. 35 = 0x23
     (iii) Decimal - No prefix

+- Range-type parameters should follow the order of minimum value followed by maximum value.
+Wrong order will give ambiguous results.
+For example- `35-10` is wrong syntax, and will not give the correct results

 - NOT expressions should be used carefully.
 Only valid expressions should be used inside !(...).
 Using invalid expressions will lead to ambiguous results.
 For example !(asdf) is invalid for any clause/condition.